OUR JOURNEY SO FAR

 Stages 4 and 5: 2018-2020

-FlyPlymouth’s plans to acquire and operate the airport for General Aviation (GA) are fully self-funded and do not require national or local government subsidy.
-And this can be achieved without relying on the return of the Navy’s FOST helicopter operations – although they will be extremely welcome.
+FlyPlymouth’s plans to acquire and operate the airport for General Aviation (GA) are fully funded through private sector strategic partners and require no national or local government subsidy.
+And this can be achieved without relying on the return of the Navy’s FOST helicopter operations – although they will be very welcome.

 The GA phase of our plans will see the airport relicensed and turning a good profit.
-But it will also prepare Plymouth airport for the return of scheduled services in a secondary stage of the business.
+But it will also prepare Plymouth airport for the return of passenger services at a later stage of the business.

 Getting to the right value

 Plymouth airport has been closed and for sale since 2011.
-The present leaseholder has hoped to secure a change of use for the site so that it could be sold as housing development land.
+The present leaseholder has hoped to secure a change of use for the site so that it could be sold on for housing development land.
 A transaction based on that value would make a future return to aviation impossible.
 If it had been for sale at a fair market value as an airport, things would have been very different.
-And that is why the airport has stayed closed.
+And that is why the airport has remained closed.

 Fortunately, Plymouth City Council has listened to the people and businesses of Plymouth, reviewed the evidence and arrived at the conclusion that Plymouth airport should be safeguarded for aviation.
-This conclusion forms the basis of Policy 4 in the draft Plymouth Plan which says that the City intends to reserve the airport for aviation until 2031:
+This conclusion forms the basis of policies in the Joint Local Plan which safeguard the airport for future general aviation use.

 “.. of the UK being the best place in the world for GA [General Aviation] as a flourishing, wealth generating and job producing sector of the economy.”